International Rescue Committee Hellas - Job Position

 Location: Athens, Greece

-Type of Contract: 6 months with possibility of extension
+Type of Contract: fixed term 6 moths with possibility of extension

 Type of Employment: Full time

 Background: The International Rescue Committee (IRC) responds to the world’s worst humanitarian crises and helps people to survive and rebuild their lives.
 Founded in 1933, the IRC offers lifesaving care and life-changing assistance to refugees forced to flee from war or disaster.
 At work today in over 40 countries, the IRC aims to restore safety, dignity and hope to millions who are uprooted and struggling to endure.
 In response to the arrival of refugees in Greece in 2015, the IRC has been offering SMS, WASH and Protection services.
 Among others, through its child protection programs, the IRC has been offering individual support through case management to vulnerable children and their families, non-formal educational activities for children through Safe Healing and Learning Spaces and emergency accommodation and protection to unaccompanied children.

 The current program (Supported Independent Living – SIL) aims at offering quality, community based and age appropriate accommodation, care and support to unaccompanied children (UAC) 16 to 18 years old and equip them with the necessary skills in order to transition smoothly into adulthood.